Apsod/trustpipe/README.md

                                   global scheduler will be used.
 If local scheduler is set, a local scheduler will be used (beware of conflicting runs).
+  --mock                          Don't actually run the task, but pretend to
+                                  run it and mark it as done (Does not run dependencies).
+Useful for tasks that have
+                                  been run outside of trustpipe.
+  --storage-override TEXT         Location to use as output directory of REF.
+                                  Will fail if multiple refs are supplied, and will not apply to dependencies.
+Useful in combination with --mock to make existing
+                                  data part of trustpipe.
   --help                          Show this message and exit.
 ```